cscsonka/parsing-ms-excel-file-with-google-apps-script/README.md

 ### Method

 MS Excel workbooks are zipped collections of XML files (except binary files).
-Using GAS function `Utilities.unzip(blob)` it can be unzipped and knowing the XML structure of the unzipped files you can extract the necessary data.
+Using GAS function `Utilities.unzip(blob)` it can be unzipped and knowing the XML structure of the unzipped files you can extract the data needed.
-Then The seemingly straightforward solution to parse and access data in XML files would be to use Apps Script native function `XmlService.parse(xml)` but it turned out to be quite slow.
-However getting the unzipped XML files text content with the function `getDataAsString()` data can be extracted based on specific XML patters.
+Then the seemingly straightforward solution to parse and access data in XML files would be to use Apps Script native function `XmlService.parse(xml)` but it turned out to be quite slow.
+However getting the unzipped XML files text content with the function `getDataAsString()` data can be retrieved based on specific XML patters.
 The function `parseMSExcelBlob(blob, requiredSheets)` uses this approach and has much faster processing time than using `XmlService.parse(xml)`.

 ### Usage